 If you’re ready to start using email marketing to convert leads and retain customers, there are two things you need to do: first, you need to plan a strategy for creating emails that follow email marketing best practices.
 Then once you have all the requirements in place for your email marketing, set up a process for measuring just how well your emails perform with your target audience.

-But how do go about creating an effective email marketing program?
+But how do go about creating an effective local email marketing program?
 Start with committing these 10 email marketing terms to memory, and follow our tips for creating and measuring a successful email marketing campaign that gets you opens, clicks, and sales.

 Terms for Setting Up Your Email Marketing Program: